ohata-toast/EasyMaker/en/console-guide.md

     3. Select a private image to use as the notebook container image.
     4. After filling out and creating the other notebook information, the notebook will be running with your private image.

-> [Note] Where to use private images:
+!!! tip "Note"
-> Private images can be used for notebooks, training, and hyperparameter tuning to create resources.
+    Private images can be used for notebooks, training, and hyperparameter tuning to create resources.

-> [Note] Container registry service: NHN Container Registry (NCR)
+!!! tip "Note"
-> Only NCR service can be used as a container registry service.
-(As of December 2023)
-> Enter the following values for the account ID and password for the NCR service.
+    Only NCR service can be used as a container registry service.
+(As of December 2023) Enter the following values for the account ID and password for the NCR service.
-> ID: User Access Key of NHN Cloud user account
+    ID: User Access Key of NHN Cloud user account
-> Password: User Secret Key of NHN Cloud user account
+    Password: User Secret Key of NHN Cloud user account

 <a id="registry.account"></a>